lyz-code/blue-book/docs/gtd.md

 - `:long_break:`: I'm using this tag to track the small projects that can be done in the [long pomodoro breaks](task_workflows.md).
 Depending on the kind of long break that I need I then filter for the next tags:
   - `brainless`: If I want to keep on thinking on what I was doing, an example could be emptying the dishwasher, watering the plants, ...
   - `call`: If I want to completely change context and want some social interaction.
 For example call mom.
+- `:thinking:`: Used to track the elements where you just need to think about them.
+For example I like to have this list to have a prioritized list to deal with when I'm in the shower, while biking, hiking...
+- `:relax:`: Used to track the things you can do when you just want to chill: really listen the music of a group, summarize a book, clean your music library...
+- People involved: `:marie:`, `:billy:`, ...

+Always use lowercase tags, it will save you some key strokes.

+#### Priority management

+You shouldn’t bother to create some external structuring of the priorities on your lists that you’ll then have to rearrange or rewrite as things change.
+Attempting to impose such scaffolding has been a big source of frustration in many people’s organizing.
+You’ll be prioritizing more intuitively as you see the whole list against quite a number of shifting variables.
+The list is just a way for you to keep track of the total inventory of active things to which you have made a commitment, and to have that inventory available for review.

+Therefore I'm going to try not to use orgmode's priorities for the tasks.

 #### Waiting tasks

 Waiting actions are elements that are blocked for any reason.
 I use the `WAITING` TODO keyword to track this state.
 Under each element you should add that reason and optionally the process you want to follow to unblock it.

 If you need to actively track the evolution of the WAITING status, leave it on the top of your `todo`.
 Otherwise set the date you want to check its status and move it to the `ticker.org` file.
+If you don't even want to track it, move it to the `someday.org` file.

 ### Tickler management